Home » Indian Polity » Charter Act of 1853

 The Charter Act 1853 History

 Concerns were also expressed regarding the Governor-General of India’s function as Governor of Bengal because it influences some decisions in Bengal’s favor.
-Decentralization of power and including the Indians in the running of their own affairs were also demanded.
+Decentralization of power and including the Indians in the running of their affairs were also demanded.

 The British parliament agreed to renew the East India Company’s charter in 1853 based on the aforementioned factors.
 The Company appointed two Committees to investigate the Company’s affairs in the prior year.
 Their findings were used to create and pass the Charter Act of 1853.

-The Charter Act 1853 Objective
+The main objectives of the Charter Act of 1853 were:

 The Charter Act 1853 Feature